artofkot/DA_bimodules_and_HH/README.md

 ## Program to work with DA bimodules and their Hochschild homology
 This software accompanies the paper ["Comparing homological invariants for mapping classes of surfaces"](https://arxiv.org/abs/1702.04071).
-Find below instructions to run the program
+Instructions to run the program:

 0. Install python3 (you may have it already, run `which python3` in your terminal to see).